Semiparametric Estimation of Fractional Integration: An Evaluation of Local Whittle Methods: Local Whittle Estimators

 The bandwidth parameter $m$ controls the bias-variance trade-off.
-Increasing $m$ includes more frequencies which reduces variance, but this increases bias since higher frequencies are influenced more by short-run dynamics. \cite{henry-robinson-1996} show that the theoretical optimal rate is $m \propto n^{\frac{4}{5}}$, which minimizes the mean squared error of the estimator.
-However, this rate can be sensitive to model misspecification and short-run dynamics, leading practitioners to often use more conservative choices $m = \lfloor n^\alpha \rfloor$ with $\alpha < \frac{4}{5}$.
+Increasing $m$ includes more frequencies which reduces variance, but this increases bias since higher frequencies are influenced more by short-run dynamics. \cite{henry-robinson-1996} show that the theoretical optimal rate is $m \propto n^{\nf{4}{5}}$, which minimizes the mean squared error (MSE) of the estimator.
+However, this rate can be sensitive to model misspecification and short-run dynamics, leading practitioners to often use more conservative choices $m = \lfloor n^\alpha \rfloor$ with $\alpha < \nf{4}{5}$.
 See \cite{henry-2001}, \cite{baillie-kapetanios-papailias-2014}, and particularly the discussion in \cite{arteche-orbe-2017} for further developments on bandwidth selection, which we revisit in Section~\ref{sec:empirical}.

-In Table~\ref{tab:mc:lw}, we replicate the right panel of Table~1 from \cite{shimotsu-phillips-2005}, which demonstrates the finite-sample performance of the LW estimator for a range of $d$ values.
+Table~\ref{tab:mc:replications:lw} collects our replications of Monte Carlo results, demonstrating the finite-sample properties of the standard LW estimator and tapered variants (introduced below), with one panel per method.
+These panels replicate Tables 1 and 2 of \cite{shimotsu-phillips-2005}.
 Each sample consists of $n = 500$ simulated observations from an $\ARFIMA(0,d,0)$ process.
-The table shows the mean, standard deviation, and mean squared error of the estimates over 10,000 replications.
+The table shows the bias, standard deviation, and mean squared error of the estimates over 10,000 replications.
 The number of frequencies used was $m = \lfloor n^{0.65} \rfloor = 56$.
-The ``Original'' columns report the original results from \cite{shimotsu-phillips-2005} while the ``Replication'' columns show the independent results from our Python implementation.
-Our results correspond closely with the original results for all specifications.
+The ``Original'' columns report the published results while the ``Replication'' columns show the independent results from our Python implementation.

-The results confirm the theoretical properties of the local Whittle estimator.
-Within the valid range $d \in (-0.5, 0.5)$, the estimator has very little bias, standard deviations in the range of the theoretical asymptotic value of $\frac{1}{\sqrt{4m}} = 0.067$, and low mean squared errors.
-The estimator performs particularly well for $d \in [-0.3, 0.3]$.
+Panel A contains the results for the LW estimator for a range of $d$ values.
+Within the stationary and invertible range $d \in (-\nf{1}{2}, \nf{1}{2})$, the estimator has very little bias, standard deviations of about $0.078$ (moderately above the theoretical asymptotic value of $\nf{1}{\sqrt{4m}} = 0.067$ due to the small bandwidth), and low mean squared errors.
 However, the theoretical limitations are apparent for the more extreme values $d = -1.3$ and $d = 1.3$, where validity breaks down and bias dominates the mean squared error.